endolith/OT_3DEP_Workflows/README.md

 ## Additional Resources

-- The USGS 3DEP lidar point ploud pata are accessible in Entwine Point Tile (EPT) format from this <a href="https://registry.opendata.aws/usgs-lidar/">Amazon Web Services S3 Bucket</a>.
+- The USGS 3DEP lidar point cloud data are accessible in Entwine Point Tile (EPT) format from this <a href="https://registry.opendata.aws/usgs-lidar/">Amazon Web Services S3 Bucket</a>.

 - The USGS hydrologic unit boundaries are accessed via the <a href="https://hydro.nationalmap.gov/arcgis/rest/services/wbd/MapServer">USGS Watershed Dataset Map Service</a>.

-- The USGS 7.5' quadrangle boundaries are accessed via the <a href="https://carto.nationalmap.gov/arcgis/rest/services/map_indices/MapServer"> USGS Map Indicies Service</a>.
+- The USGS 7.5' quadrangle boundaries are accessed via the <a href="https://carto.nationalmap.gov/arcgis/rest/services/map_indices/MapServer"> USGS Map Indices Service</a>.

-- Documentation for open-source Python libararies used by these workflows include <a href="https://pdal.dev/en/latest/">PDAL</a> and <a href="https://gdal.org/">GDAL</a>.
+- Documentation for open-source Python libraries used by these workflows include <a href="https://pdal.dev/en/latest/">PDAL</a> and <a href="https://gdal.org/">GDAL</a>.

 - The <a href="https://www.unavco.org/">UNAVCO</a> Student Internship Program (<a href="https://www.unavco.org/education/student-internships/unavco-student-internship-program/">USIP</a>).